eileenalden/screenlocal-app/replit.md

 ## Data Flow

 ### Resource Discovery
-1. Filmmakers browse or search for resources by type and filters
+1. Filmmakers browse or search for resources by category (locations, crew, cast, services)
-2. AI-powered matching suggests relevant resources based on project requirements
+2. AI-powered search translates natural language into specific resource queries
 3. Smart filtering by budget, location, availability, and other criteria
-4. Resource cards display pricing, ratings, and key information
+4. Swipe interface allows quick review with favorites and skip tracking

-### Matching Algorithm
+### User Journey
-1. Project requirements are analyzed using AI
-2. Resources are scored based on compatibility factors:
-   - Budget alignment (30% weight)
-   - Location proximity (20% weight)
-   - Genre/type matching (25% weight)
-   - Availability overlap (25% weight)
-3. Top matches are presented with explanations
+1. Browse/swipe through resources manually OR use AI to narrow choices
+2. Add resources to favorites with heart button, skip with X button
+3. Access favorites across all categories from header counter
+4. Message providers directly from favorites for contracting
+5. Reset mechanism allows reviewing previously skipped resources

-### Booking Process
+### Communication Process
-1. Filmmakers express interest through inquiries
+1. Filmmakers initiate contact through in-app messaging
 2. Providers receive notifications and can respond
 3. Details are negotiated through the platform
-4. Bookings are confirmed and managed
+4. No public project posting to avoid spam/overwhelm

 ## External Dependencies